hpc2n/sphinx-lesson-template/content/setup.rst

       1) systemdefault   2) snicenvironment

-Note that the `ml purge` command will warn that two modules were not unloaded.
+Note that the :code:`ml purge` command will warn that two modules were not unloaded.
 This is normal and you should **NOT** force unload them.

 .. challenge::